coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/testing/testing_with_jasmine.md

 <img src="images/jasmine_failing_better.jpg" alt="Still failing, but better" />

 We now have 4 failures instead of our previous 8.
-That's a 50% improvment with only one line of code.
+That's a 50% improvement with only one line of code.

 ## <span style="color: green;">Getting the Tests to Pass</span>